There are many different habits and workouts you can do to improve your life. What about doing calisthenics, what benefits can you expect?

 When you move more intensely your body needs to transport these things, which means using your heart, at a higher rate.

 Your heart is a muscle that can be trained by using it more intensely.
-While doing calisthenics is mainly a strength training exercise, this workout also makes your heart beating faster and thus helps you strengthen your cardiovascular system.
+While doing calisthenics is mainly a strength training exercise, this workout also makes your heart beat faster and thus helps you strengthen your cardiovascular system.
 This in turn leads to a wide variety of other benefits (13, 14, 15, 16, 17).

 Do keep in mind that muscles can get injured.
 If you have not done any physical activity in a long time you may want to start out with low-intensity movements and build up from there.